nshafer/django-hashid-field/README.rst

 A custom Model Field that uses the `Hashids <http://hashids.org/>`_ library to obfuscate an IntegerField or AutoField.
-It can be used in new models or dropped in place of an existing IntegerField, explicit AutoField, or an automatically generated AutoField in a model that defines no PrimaryKey.
+It can be used in new models or dropped in place of an existing IntegerField, explicit AutoField, or an automatically generated AutoField.

 Features
 --------

 * Stores IDs as integers in the database
+* Allows lookups and filtering by either integer or hashid string
 * Can drop-in replace an existing IntegerField (HashidField) or AutoField (HashidAutoField)
 * Uses your settings.SECRET_KEY as the salt for the Hashids library
-* Supports custom min_length (7 by default) and alphabet characters
+* Supports custom *salt*, *min_length* and *alphabet* characters

 Installation
 ------------